It Came from Outer Space: Reception

-It Came from Outer Space was released in June 1953; by the end of the year it had accrued US$1.6 million in distributors' US and Canadian rentals, making it the year's 75th biggest earner.
+It Came from Outer Space was released in June 1953; by the end of the year it had accrued US$1.6 million in distributors' U.S. and Canadian rentals, making it the year's 75th biggest earner.

 Barbara Rush won the Golden Globe award in 1954 as most promising female newcomer for her role in the film.

 The film was nominated for AFI's Top 10 Science Fiction Films list.